forem/forem/docs/backend/fastly.md

 ## In production

-Whitelisted params on Fastly are updated automatically when a production deploy goes out.
+If you have Fastly configured in Production and have a similar custom VCL script to whitelist query string params, make sure you've set the `FASTLY_WHITELIST_PARAMS_SNIPPET_NAME` ENV variable with the name of the VCL snippet you have configured in Fastly.

-Make sure you've set the `FASTLY_WHITELIST_PARAMS_SNIPPET_NAME` ENV variable with the name of the VCL snippet you have configured in Fastly.
-If this key is not set, this update will be skipped on deployments.
+Whitelisted params on Fastly are updated automatically when a production deploy goes out unless this key is not set (i.e. you don't have a similar custom VCL setup).

 We do this by executing `bin/rails fastly:update_whitelisted_params` in our `release-tasks.sh` script.